What's unique about the CODA study?

-Most patients with appendicitis in the United States have surgery to take out their appendix.
+Most patients with appendicitis in the United States had surgery to take out their appendix.
 In other countries, patients are often given the option of treatment with 10 days of antibiotics and only have surgery if the medicines do not work.
-To date, most of the information we have about this option is from studies done in Europe.
+Previously, most of the information we had about this option were from studies done in Europe.
 The CODA Trial is the largest study of treatments for appendicitis ever conducted among adults, and the first large-scale study to look at this question in the US.
 The results of this study have found that both treatments, antibiotics and surgery, are both great options to treat appendicitis.

-If a patient takes antibiotics for appendicitis, will they ever get appendicitis again?
+If a patient chooses to take antibiotics for appendicitis, will they get appendicitis again?

 Results of the CODA study found that antibiotics were as good as surgery.
 However, of the group of patients that got antibiotics, 3 in 10 patients had to have surgery within 90 days.
 By one year after first experiencing appendicitis, 4 in 10 patients who first took antibiotics had surgery to remove their appendix.